About this subject

 This subject teaches students the fundamental principles and basic skills of drafting patent specifications.
 It does so through a combination of in-class instruction sessions on a range of topics, in-class drafting exercises with review sessions, and out-of-class drafting exercises with tutorial review sessions.
 Students are assessed by two practical assessment tasks, undertaken individually outside the classroom.
-Passing the subject will satisfy the knowledge requirements specified by the Professional Standards Board for Patent and Trade Marks Attorneys for Topic Group G: Drafting patent specifications.
+Passing the subject will satisfy the knowledge requirements specified by the Trans-Tasman IP Attorneys Board (TTIPAB) for Topic Group G: Drafting patent specifications.
 The lecturers for this subject include two practising patent attorneys with substantial experience teaching drafting skills.

 Principal topics include: